voken1/docs/reports/vnvpn_alpha.rst

    - Adjusted the UI, added logo and links.

 v0.4.18
-   - Added function: Modify the Socks5 port number manually.
+   - Modify the Socks5 port number manually.

 v0.4.17
    - Add connect and disconnect buttons.